 Workshops

 Planning on offsite, onsite, or virtual meeting for your team?
-I lead workshops on workplace inclusion and women’s leadership.
-I love teaching by combining stories from my tech career with strategies, best practices, and small group breakout discussions.
+I lead workshops on workplace allyship and women’s leadership.
+I love teaching by combining stories from my books and my tech career with strategies, best practices, and small group breakout discussions.

 Contact me to find out more about the following workshop offerings, which I can deliver in-person or via video conferencing: